 Construction and decommissioning of the Tule Wind Project would expose severely erodible soils on steep slopes due to ground surface disturbance, heavy equipment traffic, and alteration of surface runoff patterns.
 Additionally, weathering of freshly exposed soils from trenching, foundation excavation, or access road construction can release various chemicals through oxidation and leaching processes.
 These activities can then affect the surface water and groundwater quality of down-gradient locations.
-The Tule Wind Project would directly impact a total of approximately 768 acres (224 temporary acres during construction only and 544 acres of permanent impacts), which would result in adverse impacts on water quality on site and indirectly off site due to increased erosion and sedimentation.
+The Tule Wind Project would directly impact a total of approximately 768.725 acres (224-222 temporary acres during construction only and 544 513 acres of permanent impacts), which would result in adverse impacts on water quality on site and indirectly off site due to increased erosion and sedimentation.
 Implementation of Mitigation Measures HYD-1 and GEO-1 would mitigate impacts to water quality due to erosion and sedimentation for the same reasons as described previously under the ECO Substation Project.
-Under CEQA, impacts to water quality due to erosion or sedimentation caused by construction or decommissioning activities would be significant but would be mitigated to a level that is considered less than significant (Class II).
+Under NEPA, impacts would be adverse but mitigated.
+Under CEQA, impacts to water quality due to erosion and sedimentation or sedimentation caused by construction or decommissioning activities would be significant but would be mitigated to a level that is considered less than significant (Class II).

 The ESJ Gen-Tie Project site does not include steep slopes.
 Construction of the ESJ Gen-Tie Project would result in minimal adverse loss of topsoil and soil erosion due to grading necessary to install between three to five poles, with a total impact of approximately 9.6 acres (0 temporary acres during construction and 9.6 acres of permanent impacts).
 Impacts to erosion and water quality during construction would be temporary and mitigated through implementation of Mitigation Measures HYD-1 and GEO-1 for the same reasons as described previously under the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).